Alango’s BeHear Hearables Take On Bose Hearphones

 Will Alango’s BeHear NOW headsets compete successfully with the popular Bose Hearphones?
 Alango has a great product with a lower price.
 Coupled with what I’m calling its “Trojan Horse” distribution strategy, Alango is entering the burgeoning “hearables” market well prepared to compete with the consumer electronics giant.

 Bose calls its $499.95 Hearphones “conversation-enhancing headphones” that are “specially designed to help you hear in louder environments.”
 Like other Bose products, they are loaded with great technology.
-They feature active noise reduction, directional microphones, wireless Bluetooth streaming of music and phone calls, smartphone app control, and more.
+They feature active noise cancellation, directional microphones, wireless Bluetooth streaming of music and phone calls, smartphone app control, and more.

-Competing on Product, Price and Distribution
+Competing on product, price, and distribution

 But then we get to some additional distinctions.